VakhoKontridze/VCore/Documentations/UIKit VIPER Architecture.md

 #### Presentable

-`Presentable` protocol is used by `ViewController` to notify `Presenter` that an event or an action has occurred.
+`Presentable` protocol is used by `ViewController` to access data, or to  notify `Presenter` that an event or an action has occurred.
 Some properties and methods declared in protocol are:

 ```swift
 func viewDidLoad()